Skip to Content

 This post contains affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, we earn a commission on qualifying purchases.

-These easy shamrocks are the perfect inexpensive St. Patrick’s Day craft project to make at home, as a family, or at school for a simple art center activity.
+These simple shamrocks are the perfect inexpensive St. Patrick’s Day craft for kids to make at home, as a family, or at school for a simple art center activity.
+And, the possibilities for extension activities are like finding the pot of gold!

 Completed rainbow colored coffee filter shamrock hanging in sunny, snowy window.